 KASPER-GORDON STUDIOS Inc., Boston, reports that a man calling himself Jonas Nordheim and purporting to represent Kasper-Gordon has been making contacts in the radio field.
-The company, says its announcement, does not know Mr. Nordheim and "will not be liable for any statements, contracts, or selections and "says its announcement, or says that we have the says of the says and the says in the says and the says are says and the says and t statements, contracts or other public dealings" consummated by him.

-G. F. CROWLEY, formerly director of programs and publicity for WIP, Philadelphia, and prior to that with Paramount motion pictures in an adgiant French liner during its maiden voyage, due to the ship's vibration, but the American radio crews aboard reported "a grand time"
+The company, says its annonncement, does not know Mr. Nordheim and "will not be liable for any statements, contracts or other public dealings" consummated by him.
+G. F. CROWLEY, formerly director of programs and publicity for WIP, Philadelphia, and prior to that with Paramonnt motion pictures in an advertising capacity, and Thomas J. La-Brun, public relations counsellor, have organized Crowley-LaBrum Inc., specializing in advertising and publicity, with offices in the Real Estate Trnst Bldg., Philadelphia.